Alakbar Rezaguliyev: Years in exile

-On November 3, 1937, again Alakbar was arrested.
-He told his fellow artist Rasim Babayev how it happened: "One day I was walking down Komsomolskaya Street when I ran into Ruhulla Akhundov (one of the Bolsheviks who helped establish the Soviet system in Azerbaijan).
-"Ruhulla looked annoyed at seeing me and remarked rudely: 'Hey, you dumb guy, are you back here again?'
-And with those words, I was sent directly back to prison" - this time, to Siberia and later on to Solovki, an island in the Arctic where there are monasteries.
-Alakbar would go on to do a series of paintings depicting the isolation of those years there.
+On November 3, 1937, Alakbar was arrested a second time.
+He later told fellow Azerbaijani artist Rasim Babayev how it had happened: "One day I was walking down Komsomolskaya Street when I ran into Ruhulla Akhundov (one of the Bolsheviks who helped establish the Soviet system in Azerbaijan).
+"Ruhulla looked annoyed at seeing me and remarked rudely: 'Hey, dumb guy, are you back here again?'
+And with those words, I was sent directly back to prison".

-During his exile, Alakbar married a German girl named Berta, who had been sent to Siberia from a German settlement in the Saratov Autonomous Region.
-When World War II broke out, Joseph Stalin had exiled all Germans living in the Soviet Union.
+It was in Altai that he met and married a German woman named Berta, who had been sent to Siberia from a German settlement in the Saratov Autonomous Region of Russia.
+When World War II broke out, Joseph Stalin exiled all Germans living in the Soviet Union.
 Alakbar and Berta had two sons, Ogtay and Aydin, and a daughter, Sevda.

 After Exile

 After Stalin died in 1953, tens of thousands of prisoners were released from prison.
 Alakbar, too, was among those who eventually were able to return to Azerbaijan.
 The exile greatly affected his personality.
 He became very serious and morally broken.
 It even affected his creative activity.
 He very seldom used colors after returning home.
 The harsh experiences of imprisonment that he had suffered for more than two decades, after all, had been his fate merely through association and not based on any crime that he had ever committed himself.